Wizek/Tree/readme.md

 It's almost as **expressive** as Shouldjs, but doesn't extend the Object object, hence one tiny bit safer, and for those of you who like to be not that much expressive, there are mirror functions.

-**It's easy to get into,** whether you come from another framework your you just start with some flavor of TDD.
+**It's easy to get into,** whether you come from another framework or you just start with some flavor of TDD.
 Tree.js works with even just assertions, written sequentially.
 Tree doesn't force any kind of preset structure on you, but you'll want some organization sooner or later I'm sure.
 As your app gets more and more complex, you will want to organize your assertions into tests, and make some tests branch out of other tests, branching out of other tests!
 Did I mention hierarchical ordering capability?
 To be continued...

 ### That's a little too much text for me